 This perceived loss of value is excluded under the physical damage section of the standard business auto policy by the diminution in value exclusion.
 The exclusion may limit your recovery for a physical damage loss involving a vehicle you own or hire.

-Your firm owns a one-ton truck that is insured for comprehensive and collision under your firm’s commercial auto policy.
-The truck is damaged when an employee of yours accidentally backs it into a wall.
+The following example demonstrates how the exclusion may affect physical damage claims involving vehicles you own.
+Suppose your firm owns a one-ton van that's insured for comprehensive and collision under a commercial auto policy.
+One day, an employee of yours accidentally backs the van into a tree, damaging its rear doors.
 You file a claim under your collision coverage.
-Your insurer will pay the lesser of:
+As stated in your policy, your insurer will pay the lesser of:

 Loss Damage Waiver

-What are Those Charges!
+What are Those Charges?

 Credit Card Coverage

 Many credit card contracts provide coverage for damage to a rental vehicle caused by theft or collision.
 This coverage is available when the cardholder has rented a vehicle and declined the loss damage waiver.
 It is excess over any available auto physical damage coverage.

 Any collision coverage your credit card company provides will be excess over your physical damage insurance.